-The net proceeds from the sale of the 5-year floating rate notes and the 5-year and 10-year fixed rate notes are estimated to be approximately \$3,485 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of these notes.
-We intend to use the net proceeds from the sale of these series of notes to fund the operations of BTMU and MUTB through loans.
-See "Risk Factors-Risks Related to Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." in the accompanying prospectus.
+The net proceeds from the sale of the Notes are estimated to be approximately \$3,983 million after deduction of the underwriting compensation and the estimated expenses payable by us in connection with the offer and sale of the Notes.
+We intend to use the net proceeds from the sale of the Notes to fund the operations of BTMU and MUTB through loans.
+See "Risk Factors-Risks Related to the Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." in the accompanying prospectus.